A Giant advantage

 Unlike other alpine ski resorts, Giants Ridge is just as well-known for nordic skiing.
 It was an Olympic training center when the state opened the ski area in 1984 as a way to generate jobs on the Iron Range.

-It's still a favorite training spot for skiers of all ages and hosts the annual state high-school tournament and many other races, including the Mesabi East Invitational, North America's largest high-school ski event.
+It's still a favorite training spot for skiers of all ages, and it hosts the annual state high-school tournament and many other races, including the Mesabi East Invitational, North America's largest high-school ski event.

 It's taken a while, but alpine skiers from the Twin Cities have discovered Giants Ridge.
 It's only a 3¼-hour drive, its grooming is superb, its snow conditions are reliably good and it has a very nice chalet and an all-suites lodge at the foot of the hill.